10 Important B2B Marketing Trends For 2021

 Second, you can advertise on podcasts that your target customers listen to.

-Interest in podcast advertising has grown significantly over the last 5 years.
+Interest in podcast marketing has grown significantly over the last 5 years.

 For example, SEO software company Ahrefs found that podcast ads gave them a relatively high ROI on their ad spend.